stellaexp/interactive-frontend-project/README.md

 ## Technologies used

 HTML, CSS and Javascript were the fundamental technologies this project was built upon.
-Aside from those, I used the following to assit and create my website;
+Aside from those, I used the following to assist with the planning and implementation my website;

 1. [Balsamiq](https://balsamiq.com/)
 * Wireframing tool used to create low-fidelity wireframes.